luloxi/Easy2Pay/README.md

 💸 dApp for requesting payments specifying a reason, and sharing the request with a link or a QR code.

-Future versions will feature payment using different tokens (stablecoins, WBTC) using [Chainlink Price Feeds](https://docs.chain.link/data-feeds/price-feeds).
+Future versions will feature payment using different tokens (stablecoin, WBTC) using [Chainlink Price Feeds](https://docs.chain.link/data-feeds/price-feeds).

 ## How can I contribute to this build?